 The impression of democracy in Bangladesh was in full display recently at a conference in New York City.
-Club Bangla, a Bangladeshi students association at Columbia University, organized a conference on Bangladesh democracy on March 29, 2017 in cooperation with Archer K Blood Center for Democracy.
+Club Bangla, a Bangladeshi students association at Columbia University, organized a conference on Bangladesh democracy on March 29, 2017, in cooperation with Archer K Blood Center for Democracy.
 It was an experience they and some audience will perhaps not forget soon!
-The meeting displayed the state of Bangladesh democratic culture among the Bangladeshi community abroad in action!
+The meeting displayed the state of Bangladesh’s democratic culture among the Bangladeshi community abroad in action!

-The event was organized to discuss many issues in one session – quality of democracy and development in Bangladesh, human rights, labor rights, freedom of expression, freedom of association, freedom from all kinds of extremism, right to life, right to vote without fear in a peaceful environment; and how to achieve a free, fair and an internationally accepted inclusive parliamentary election in Bangladesh due in 2019 with participation from all political parties in Bangladesh.
-The event itself was poorly organized compared to Columbia University’s standard – absentee speakers, last minute time and venue change, no sound system, delay without explanation, etc. However, the two and half hour conference was on.
+The event was organized to discuss many issues in one session – the quality of democracy and development in Bangladesh, human rights, labor rights, freedom of expression, freedom of association, freedom from all kinds of extremism, right to life, right to vote without fear in a peaceful environment; and how to achieve a free, fair and an internationally accepted inclusive parliamentary election in Bangladesh due in 2019 with participation from all political parties in Bangladesh.
+The event itself was poorly organized compared to Columbia University’s standard – absentee speakers, last-minute time and venue change, no sound system, delay without explanation, etc. However, the two and half hour conference was on.

 Now, on a side note, seeing a politically motivated Bangladeshi with strong party affiliation asking a question is an art by itself.
 The questioner will generally start with a long history of Bangladesh and his own role in it!
 Here is a hypothetical scenario:

-Questioner 〉 Yes, Hi, my name is…… I am the member of…… My question is……
+Questioner 〉 Yes, Hi, my name is…… I am a member of…… My question is……

 Moderator 〉 What is your question?
 Please ask directly in short.

-Questioner 〉 Yes, but before that I want to introduce myself… I am the Organizing Secretary of… My father was a freedom fighter and……
+Questioner 〉 Yes, but before that, I want to introduce myself… I am the Organizing Secretary of… My father was a freedom fighter and……

-Anyway, the QA session ended up in shouting, yelling, blaming, interrupting, and then leaving the conference room altogether with the leaders.
+Anyway, the QA session ended up shouting, yelling, blaming, interrupting, and then leaving the conference room altogether with the leaders.
 Half of the room was instantly empty!
 There were no concluding remarks.
-The event ended up Lisa and Joyeeta leaving the room in a hurry, perhaps for security reason.
-The main coordinator of the event, Kausar Mumin of Archer Blood Center for Democracy, simply disappeared!
+The event ended up Lisa and Joyeeta leaving the room in a hurry, perhaps for security reasons.
+The main coordinator of the event, Kausar Mumin of Archer Blood Center for Democracy, disappeared!
 Club Bangla members were not sure what to do about this display of Bangladeshi democracy!
 There was no way anyone can discuss anything in that climate of intolerance.

 It was a bad experience for all.
-Bangladeshi crowd there gave the guest speakers and a couple of non-Bangladeshi attendee’s the taste of Bangladeshi cultural practice that they will remember for a while.
+Bangladeshi crowd there gave the guest speakers and a couple of non-Bangladeshi attendees the taste of Bangladeshi cultural practice that they will remember for a while.